mattcroat/joy-of-code/posts/avoid-sharing-server-and-client-state-in-sveltekit/avoid-sharing-server-and-client-state-in-sveltekit.md

 ## Sharing Server And Client State In SvelteKit

+Frontend developers aren't used to working with a server, which makes it more confusing when they start using a meta-framework like SvelteKit that blurs the line between the server and client.

-I often see someone ask if you can share data returned from a `load` function in a route between unrelated components in SvelteKit:
+One thing I often see people ask is if you can share the page data returned from a `load` function between unrelated components in SvelteKit:

 ```ts:routes/user/+page.ts
 export async function load() {